 The newsletter of the Barony is the Innilgard Irregular, which comes out promptly at the beginning of each month.

-You can find an archive of collected past issues of the Irregular (containing the monthly council minutes) here.
+You can find an archive of collected past issues of the Irregular here.

 For a less in-depth overview, or to help find the particular issue that you’re searching for, there are also compiled summaries of the Irregular available for the 1980s, 1990s, 2000s and 2010s.